Algebraic File Synchronization: Adequacy and Completeness: Reconciliation

 The only possibility is therefore $n=m$.
-As $A$ and $B$ are simple, we therefore know that these are the first commands on $n$, and so (again from Lemma\nobreakspace \ref {worksinputmatch}) $Z=X$.
-We also know $\valvw\neq\valvy$ as otherwise the two commands would be equal and would be included in $\acbnp$, but this means that $\cxynv$, from $A$, overrides a change introduced by $\czwnv$, from $B$, which should be treated as a conflict. \end{proof}
+As $A$ and $B$ are simple, we then know that $\cxynv$ and $\czwmv$ are the first commands on $n$, and so (again from Lemma\nobreakspace \ref {worksinputmatch}) $[z]=[x]$.
+We also know $w\neq y$ as otherwise the two commands would be equal and would be in $\acbnp$.
+This, however, means that $\cxynv$, from $A$, overrides a change introduced by $\czwnv$, from $B$, which must be treated as a conflict. \end{proof}